Why you must follow up leads

 Research suggests only one in every 50 deals is struck at a first meeting - yet many sales people give up after just one or two knock-backs.
 Perseverance will give you a major edge on competitors, says founder of Marketing Wizdom, Robert Clay

-You can sometimes be so close to your business that you can miss the simple solutions for growing it, where the greatest opportunities often lie.
+You can sometimes be so close to your business that you can miss the simple opportunities for growing it, This is often where the greatest opportunities often lie.
 Solutions that are blindingly obvious, once you're aware of them - but are amongst the best kept secrets on the planet if you're not.

 Only 2% of sales occur at a first meeting